 Strawberries delivered to our stores at 5200′ were simply too flavorless to add enough to a cocktail to be able to share it.
 I’ll wait until Mothers Day!

 When my strawberry idea went bust and I had to punt, I didn’t have any other fresh fruit besides apples and pears and that just wasn’t going to cut it for this holiday when either pink, red, or chocolate must appear.
 Frozen raspberries to the rescue!

 I’ve been stocking up on frozen fruits this winter.
 I only shop once a week and I was too often pitching berries.
-I always crave a variety but if I purchase an assortment, something is always bound to bite the dust before I use all of them so I’ve been trying frozen and it’s been great.
-Smoothies, on top of cereal and now in this luscious Raspberry and Chocolate Valentine Cocktail.
+I always crave a variety but if I purchase an assortment, something is always bound to bite the dust before I use all of them so I’ve been using frozen and it’s been great.
+Strawberries in smoothies, blueberries on top of cereal and now raspberries in this luscious Raspberry and Chocolate Valentine Cocktail.

-Celebrate your Valentine’s Day with loved ones, whether that is a beau, a husband, girlfriends, or even your adult children; it’s like love in a glass.
+Celebrate your Valentine’s Day with loved ones and this Raspberry and Chocolate Valentine Cocktail, whether that is a beau, a husband, girlfriends, or even your adult children; it’s like love in a glass.

 Raspberry and Chocolate Valentine Cocktail

 - 12 oz raspberries, fresh or frozen thaw if using frozen